Wiki · Concept · Last reviewed June 25, 2026

 Sandboxing can fail through over-broad mounts, inherited credentials, open egress, unsafe setup scripts, vulnerable images, malicious dependencies, hidden prompt injections in retrieved files, or plugins that bypass the controlled path.
 It can also fail culturally, when teams treat the word "sandbox" as proof rather than a boundary that must be tested.

-The hard cases are hybrid: a README prompt injection, a setup step that installs attacker-controlled code, an MCP server exposing an unexpected tool, or a network exception that gives the agent a leak path.
+The hard cases are hybrid: a README prompt injection, a setup step that installs attacker-controlled code, an MCP server exposing an unexpected tool, a browser profile that contains live cookies, or a network exception that gives the agent a leak path.
 Agent sandboxing therefore needs threat modeling, red-team tests, telemetry, and incident review, not only a container checkbox.

 Defense Pattern